FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 -   `public void finalizeExecution() throws IOException;`

-This method is called by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> when finalizing the server-initiated transfer after executing the `list` method, `getFile` method, and `putFile` method regardless if they are completed successfully or not.
+This method is called by {{< SecureTransport/componentshortname  >}} when finalizing the server-initiated transfer after executing the `list` method, `getFile` method, and `putFile` method regardless if they are completed successfully or not.

 In this method you should release any occupied resource, for instance disconnecting the specific client from the remote partner.